How to Avoid Probate in California

-If the estate does not include real property, then the personal representative can use a Small Estate Affidavit to obtain the personal property from whichever entity holds it.
-If the estate includes real property, you will need to file the Small Estate Affidavit with the Probate Court.
+If the estate doesn’t include real property, then the personal representative can use a Small Estate Affidavit to obtain the personal property from whichever entity holds it.
+If the estate includes real property, you’ll need to file the Small Estate Affidavit with the Probate Court.
 We recommend seeking legal counsel to advise on the appropriate procedure for each individual circumstance.

 If the decedent’s estate includes real property, the personal representative will need to file a Small Estate Affidavit with the Probate Court.
 Here are the steps to do this:

 Step 1: The personal representative of the estate must obtain and complete a form called a California Small Estate Affidavit from the Probate Court where the decedent lived.